 (A note about wet batters: If you want to make something with a wet batter in the air fryer, I’ve heard that using parchment paper cut down to basket-size for the first half of cooking, until the batter is set, can work.
 Then remove it after the batter is set enough.)

 Wraps stuffed with buffalo cauliflower coated in panko & air fried

-Get cooking!
-Here are 19 of my favorite vegan air fryer recipes.
+Here are 20+ favorite vegan air fryer recipes